 Series 6 also saw the return of Martin Weedon, who arrived on a loud and lairy stag do.
 This time he's very single and finds himself having a 'drunken encounter' with one of the known female holidaymakers.

 Guest stars for this series included Matthew Kelly returning as Cyril Babcock; Ken Morley playing the Head of a local Hairdressing Mafia; and Phillip Olivier as Jason - a sexy new barman.

 The Krankies and Rustie Lee also appeared as friends of swingers Donald and Jacqueline, and legendary Hollywood star Joan Collins arrived as Crystal Hennesy-Vas, the CEO of the Solana Hotel Group.

 Between Series 6 and Series 7, the sad news filtered through that Kenny Ireland, who played Donald, had died (Story).
 As a result, scripts were re-written to introduce the new character Glynn.
 He arrives at the Solana Resort on a 'holiday wife swap'.

-As The Garveys fly out, The Oracle, his mother Noreen and former manager Janey York land in the Solana resort.
+As The Garveys flew out, The Oracle, his mother Noreen and former manager Janey York landed in the Solana resort again.

-The customary array of Benidorm's favourite holidaymakers appear alongside the ever-resourceful Solana staff, including Joyce Temple Savage, Les/Lesley and Mateo who all work to ensure that every guest's holiday goes to plan.
+The customary array of Benidorm's other favourite holidaymakers also appear alongside the ever-resourceful Solana staff - including Joyce Temple Savage, Les/Lesley and Mateo - who all work to ensure that every guest's holiday goes to plan.

-Joan Collins returns again as Solana CEO Crystal Hennessy-Vass.
-Crystal is about to cause huge problems for Joyce Temple Savage and just what will she make of The Oracle?!
-Other guest stars in Series 7 include Leslie Jordan, John Challis, Denise Black, Nadia Sawalha, Phillip Olivier, Amanda Barrie and Ruth Madoc.
+Joan Collins returned again as Solana CEO Crystal Hennessy-Vass.
+Crystal was about to cause huge problems for Joyce Temple Savage, and just what would she make of The Oracle?!
+Other guest stars in Series 7 included Leslie Jordan, John Challis, Denise Black, Nadia Sawalha, Phillip Olivier, Amanda Barrie and Ruth Madoc.